4GeeksAcademy/flask-rest-hello/README.md

 ```

-## Deploy your website to heroku
+## Deploy to Heroku

-This template is 100% compatible with heroku, just make sure to understand and execute the following steps:
+This template is 100% compatible with Heroku[https://www.heroku.com/], just make sure to understand and execute the following steps:

 ```sh
 // Install heroku